andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 After the announcements she turns up some hypnotic music and thus begins, what I now know is called, the *aufguss*.
-Our aufgussmeister (I also just learned that word) begins by passing around a container of ice that I do as the aufgussters do and scoop a handful onto my head and neck.
+Our aufgussmeister (I also just learned that word) begins by passing around a container of ice from which I scoop a handful onto my head and neck.

 From there our aufgussmeister cranks up the heat before theatrically spinning a towel 'round her head like a helicopter, distributing the heat with a mesmerizing pattern of steam and smoke.
-As the steam circulates through the sauna, our 'gussmeist pours a wooden ladle-ful of water & essential oils onto the sauna coals, releasing a billow of lung-invigorating steam into the air.
+As the steam circulates through the sauna, our 'gussmeist pours a wooden ladle-ful of water & essential oils onto the sauna coals, releasing a plume of lung-invigorating steam into the air.
 She continues to fan the vapors, each revolution of her towel emitting a distinctive *whoosh* sound.